 Introduction to LED, Laser, and Lamp Projectors

 To successfully project, all the projector models need a light source.
-Some of them use laser, some use the LEDs, and some require lamps.
+Some of them use laser, some use LEDs, and some require lamps.
 Compared with the difference between laser projectors and LED projectors, lamp projectors are the cheapest and oldest projector type.
-They are variant and have bulbs which are containing mercury and have a shorter life span.
+They are variant and have bulbs that contain mercury and have a shorter life span.

 In the LED vs. laser projectors, LEDs are pretty modern and eco-friendly.
 They have more incredible lifespans too.